Special Educational Needs & Disability Information

 The school believes that its most valued resource is its staff and employ an above average number of teaching assistants to support early intervention.
 The school values CPD and all teaching assistants are proficient in offering a range of interventions.
-Two of our teaching assistants specialise in supporting children with speech, language and communication and we also employ a teacher to undertake Numbers Count Programmes with identified individuals.
+One of our teaching assistants is trained in supporting children with speech, language and communication needs and we also employ a Well-being and Learning Mentor.

 Accessibility is considered for all pupils in respect of the curriculum, which is monitored for inclusion and differentiation.
 Signage around school is good and the school will offer communication support to families with literacy or English as an Additional Language (EAL) needs.
 The school employs a Teaching Assistant with British Sign Language (BSL) skills and the staff are utilising this support and other training to include sign within all classrooms and to support singing.

 St Alphege CE Infants School and Sunbeams Nursery embrace Inclusivity and have children attending with a range of physical and sensory disabilities in addition to specific learning needs.